Last Updated on April 6, 2021 by Dani

 When I told friends of mine I’d be visiting Malta and got asked questions like ‘Malta?
 Is that a country?’ or ‘Where exactly is Malta?’
-I realized how little-known this little island nation actually is.
-So I decided to share my first impressions, a few fun facts and random trivia about Malta with you before talking about my trip in more detail.
+It made me realize how little-known this little island nation actually is.
+So I decided to share my first impressions, a few fun Malta facts and random trivia about Malta with you before talking about my trip in more detail.

 Nowadays, there is another side to Malta too: stretches of the coast that have been built up with modern apartment complexes and hotels, even a party mile that could rival the notorious party towns along the Spanish coast, and industrial areas right next to quaint fishing villages.

 What I loved about Malta was that it can be exactly what you want it to be.
 Looking for history and culture?
 You can use Valletta as your base and tour UNESCO World Heritage Sites, ancient temples and medieval forts.
 You want beaches and relaxation?
 Stay in Sliema or St Julian’s and enjoy the ocean, take a sailing trip to the Blue Grotto or the Blue Lagoon.
 You want culinary revelations and shopping?
 There are loads of great restaurants and shopping facilities to keep you busy for at least a week!

 The country is actually an archipelago, made up of Malta, the main island, and the two smaller islands of Gozo and Comino (plus a few smaller, uninhabited islands).
 In total, just under 400,000 people live in Malta – nearly 370,000 of those live on the main island, about 30,000 live on Gozo and just a handful live on Comino.
 This makes Malta one of the smallest countries in the world by population (#174).